Hi! Need help planning your dream trip? 🌍

 8:00 AM - 1:00 PM

 A private transfer with door-to-door service is certainly the most convenient way to travel.
-The 5.5 hour journey to Ljubljana takes you through the scenic landscape of of Dalmatia and southern Slovenia, transporting you from the rugged and arid coastline into the verdant green uplands of Slovenia.
-Since the tourism dollars of European travelers are so important to Croatia, the country has expended large sums on building an impressive highway system to facilitate their drives south.
-However, once in Slovenia, most of the journey will be along two lane highways.
+The 5.5 hour journey to Ljubljana takes you through the scenic landscape of Dalmatia and southern Slovenia, transporting you from the rugged and arid coastline into the verdant green uplands of Slovenia.
+Since the tourism dollars of European travelers are so important to Croatia, the country has expended large sums on building an impressive 4-lane highway system to facilitate their drives south.
+However, once in Slovenia, most of the journey will be along two-lane highways.
 Unfortunately, there are no good train or bus connections between the cities, as any bus or train trip would require a connection and several extra hours of travel.
-So while private transfers are expensive and not-so-carbon-friendly, they are the best option in this case.
+So, while private transfers are expensive and not-so-carbon-friendly, they are the best option in this case.

 Day 4